Naya Kanga and the Ganja La

 - Superb walk out through the rarely visited villages of Helambu

-- Great circuit trek and no internal flights
+- Great circuit trek with no internal flights

 Situated just 50 kilometres north of Kathmandu, the Langtang National Park includes some of the most amazing mountain scenery in Nepal.
 This adventurous trekking and climbing holiday combines the ascent of Naya Kanga (5844m), with the crossing of the Ganja La (5200m) and a walk-out through the lovely district of Helambu.
 Steeper and more technical than Island Peak or Lobuche East, Naya Kanga is the obvious choice for those who want to progress their Himalayan climbing experience to the next level but without the additional difficulties or time constraints of the bigger peaks.
 From the roadhead at Syabrubensi, we trek to Kyanjin Gompa at the heart of the Langtang Valley and set up a basecamp and then a high camp (at around 5000 metres) on the peak.
 The normal route crosses a glacial shelf and then follows the airy north-east ridge to a summit from which the most impressive peak on view is the nearby Shishapangma (8046m), in Tibet.
 Crossing the Ganja La and trekking out for 5 days through a high and wild region that sees few trekking groups is a brilliant way to conclude this excellent adventure holiday.

 For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out extensions